Ignoring Change is How We Become Irrelevant

 Mark Lien

-Mark has designed interior and exterior lighting systems for a wide range of applications including residential, municipal, retail, healthcare and both conventional and nuclear power plants.
-Over several decades he has provided lighting education while working, presenting and teaching across four continents.
-He serves on over twenty lighting related committees including ASHRAE, ANSI, IEEE, ISO and the IES.
-As a part of his job he also monitors over 100 lighting related organizations.
+Mark has designed interior and exterior lighting systems for a wide range of applications including residential, municipal, retail, healthcare, energy audit retrofits and both conventional and nuclear power plants.
+He started his lighting career managing home centers and a lighting center providing sales and design specifications.
+Mark has provided lighting education while working, presenting, and teaching across five continents.
+He serves on over twenty lighting related committees including ASHRAE, ANSI, IEEE, ICC, IUVA, IDA, NALMCO, NLB and the IES.
+As a part of his work, he monitors over 100 lighting and technology related organizations.

-Mark is a columnist for Lighting Design and Application Magazine (LD+A) writing on the changes in our industry and he hosts a podcast on lighting trends and technologies.
+Mark is a columnist for Lighting Design and Application Magazine writing on the changes in our industry and he hosts a podcast on lighting trends and technologies.
 Mark has served on multiple boards and is currently on several executive committees advising various organizations.
-Mark ran the educational centers for both Cooper and Hubbell Lighting and was the Director of Government & Industry Relations for OSRAM SYLVANIA before joining the Illuminating Engineering Society and he serves as lighting consultant to the IES today through his company, Augmented Illumination.
+Mark ran the educational centers for both Cooper and Hubbell Lighting and was the Director of Government & Industry Relations for OSRAM SYLVANIA before joining the Illuminating Engineering Society.
+He serves as industry consultant to the IES today through his company, Augmented Illumination.
+Mark has been inducted into the Michigan Lighting Hall of Fame, has a Lifetime Achievement Award from the Edison Report and Presidential Awards from the IES.